vvzen/open-pipe/ROADMAP.md

-# TODO
+# ROADMAP

 A list of development goals and tasks which I want to address in the future.
-Items marked with (DONE) have been completed.
+Items under the DONE section have been completed.

-## General
-### Implement a 'deactivate' type of script for source_me.fish & source_me.bash

-This should remove any changes that the sourcing of these files brought to the environment.
-The is similar to how a `conda deactivate` works, or a `module unload` (for tcl modules)
+# Done

 ### Understand if yaml is a good choice for configs (DONE)